 Healthy Kids Bright Futures lifts up families with children ages birth to three to build a strong foundation for children’s academic success.
 The project connects families to coordinated services while engaging them in building leadership in Healthy Kids Bright Futures and in their communities.

 The project focuses on non-Early Head Start, early care and education centers that serve families with limited income in communities that have the greatest need.
 In Kansas City, Kansas and Kansas City, Missouri, there are more children who need care than available quality spaces in centers.

 Children under 6: 16,314

 Quality spaces in licensed centers: 948

 Source: Child Care Aware of America

-Community: Building a network of support for families
+A network of support for families

 Communities offer many resources that can help families in multiple areas of their lives.
 But geography and eligibility issues, system fragmentation and lack of affordability make it difficult to access those resources.
 Here’s how the project partners with communities: